mdayku/twimc/README.md

-# Steno Demand Letter Generator
+# TWIMC (To Whom It May Concern)

-AI-powered demand letter drafting tool for law firms.
+AI-powered demand letter generator by **Steno**.
 Generate professional demand letters in seconds using GPT-4o, with support for custom templates, document uploads, and Google Docs export.

 ## 🚀 Features